Converting From Hydraulic to Electric High-Force Linear Actuators with Force Feedback

 By Ryan Klemetson on April 30, 2019

-Why use electric high-force linear actuators
+What benefits do electric high-force linear actuators have vs. hydraulics?

 Electric linear actuators use current to produce torque that drives the screw assembly and generates force.
 Many electric high-force linear actuators use roller screws which have excellent force transmission capabilities (40,000 lbf, 178 kN, and higher).